-As we learned last week when a court vacated the grounding of a 12-year-old, Canadians are awfully protective of children’s rights.
+As we learned recently when a court vacated the grounding of a 12-year-old, Canadians are very protective of children’s rights.
 In this case, they leapt to the defense of an autistic girl after a psychic declared that the girl was being abused.

 “I’m in shock,” said the girl’s mother.
 “They reported me to Children’s Aid because of a psychic.
 Can you imagine?”
 I can imagine it happening here, but in sensible Canada?